ofldev/ofltech/README.md

-# Glad to meet you
+# Hey nice to meet you

-- 👋 Hi, I’m OFLenake.
+- 👋 I’m OFLenake.
 - 🌱 Currently tinkering with embedded system designs and learning new technology.
 - 💞️ I’m looking to collaborate on future projects with tech professionals.
 - 📫 How to reach me: OFLenake [at] gmail [dot] com.